Then you're at the right place.

 What does it cost?

-For Queenslanders, this course is currently funded by the Department of Education, Training and Employment (DETE) under the Higher Level Skills program.
+For Queenslanders, this course is currently funded by the Department of Education and Training under the Higher Level Skills program.
 This program aims to retain the skills of existing workers in the building and construction industry by providing access to Certificate IV qualifications in building and construction.
-CSQ and DETE are providing funding to contribute towards the costs of the Certificate IV in Building, and the co-contribution fee (student fee) is only $500 for eligible building and construction workers who want to further develop their skills, instead of the usual $4385.
-There is eligibility criteria and specific requirements for this funding so please refer our eligibility criteria for more information.
+DET are providing funding to contribute towards the costs of the Certificate IV in Building, and the co-contribution fee (student fee) is only $750 for eligible building and construction workers who want to further develop their skills, instead of the usual $4300.
+There is eligibility criteria and specific requirements for this funding so please refer to our eligibility criteria for more information.

 DET Funding Eligibility